jaqmol/propath/README.md

 # ProPath

-Property-path utility with support for functions, arrays and partial application.
+Property-path utility with support for function calls and arrays.